OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:11

-There are those who curse their fathers and do not bless their mothers;
+Some curse their fathers and fail to bless their mothers;

 ## Proverbs 30:12